LunarWatcher/stc/docs/FS.md

 # FS (Filesystem)

-Exports the namespace `stc::fs` that, depending on the stdlib, is aliased to `std::filesystem` or `std::experimental::filesystem`.
+Exports the namespace `stcfs` that, depending on the stdlib, is aliased to `std::filesystem` or `std::experimental::filesystem`.